ponylang/pony-tutorial/appendices/garbage-collection.md

-# Garbage collection with Pony-ORCA
+# Garbage Collection with Pony-ORCA

 Pony-ORCA is a fully concurrent protocol for garbage collection in the actor paradigm.
 It allows cheap and small actors to perform garbage